DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/07-createec2.md

 ### Get your password

-this only needs to be done once.
+This only needs to be done once.
 Once you have this password you can skip this step.

 Select get password.